aws-samples/iot-dotnet-publisher-consumer/README.md

 ## Running the provisioning script

 Navigate to the 'dotnetsamples' folder and execute the provision_thing.ps1 PowerShell script.
-This script handles the setup for the .NET Framework examples in this repostitory including:
+This script handles the setup for the .NET Framework examples in this repository including:

 - Downloading the Amazon Root CA certificate.
 - Generating a new certificate in AWS IoT.